 In 2010 most of the area was sold to Placoplatre, a local plaster company, which plans to demolish the fort and make way for a new gypsum mine, a key ingredient in plaster.
 The site is believed to contain enough high-end gypsum for Placoplatre’s nearby factory to function for the coming 30 years.
-The company’s other gypsum deposits will shortly run out, so Placoplatre desperately needs the site.
 The mining proposal has raised many questions about the safety of local inhabitants and a petition has been launched to stop the project as the digging and the demolition of old buildings will likely spread the toxic dust.

 In 2014 twenty-five buildings were demolished, but the process was interrupted due to radioactive risk.
 From mid-2015 on, with the approval of the ASN (France’s Nuclear Safety Authority), the demolition continues with the site being closed off to the public and under constant surveillance.
 Mining activities were initially scheduled to start in 2020 but are now planned to begin in 2022.